Cliff Skeggs: Early life and family

 Skeggs was born in Bluff, and was educated at Bluff School and Southland Technical College.
 He married Marie Ledgerwood in 1951, and they went on to have three sons.

 Business career

-He was involved in the fishing industry from 1953, and developed the Skeggs Group of which he was the chairman and chief executive into what was the largest private inshore fishing fleet in New Zealand with investments including shipping, aviation (Pacifica Air) and property.
+Skeggs was involved in the fishing industry from 1953, and developed the Skeggs Group of which he was the chairman and chief executive into what was the largest private inshore fishing fleet in New Zealand with investments including shipping, aviation (Pacifica Air) and property.

 Political career

 Skeggs was on the Dunedin City Council and Otago Harbour Board, and later was chairman of the port company Port Otago.
 He was mayor of Dunedin from 1977 to 1989.

+Death

+Skeggs died on 12 June 2025, at the age of 94.

 Honours and awards

 In the 1987 Queen's Birthday Honours, Skeggs was appointed a Knight Bachelor, in recognition of his service as the mayor of Dunedin.
 In 2000, he was inducted into the New Zealand Business Hall of Fame.